Link Search Menu Expand Document

 Description

-A Race Condition (also known as Time of Check to Time of Use) is a type of attack that exploits the order that an application carries out a task.
+A Race Condition (also known as Time of Check to Time of Use) is a type of attack that exploits the order in which an application carries out a task.
 Most commonly, the order in which a multi-threaded application performs a task.
-This allows an attacker to easily manipulate a shared resource to their gain.
+This allows an attacker to easily manipulate a shared resource to their advantage.

 Race Conditions are nearly always caused by poor atomic programming practices.
-A programmer has attempted to use threads, for example, to handle multiple inbound connections but has allowed them all to access one resource with no restrictions.
-However, not all race conditions cause harm; therefore, priority setting in finding and fixing problematic race conditions is crucial when correcting them.
+A programmer has attempted to use threads, for example, to handle multiple inbound connections, but has allowed them all to access one resource with no restrictions.
+However, not all race conditions cause harm; therefore, setting priorities in finding and fixing problematic race conditions is crucial when correcting them.

 While Race Conditions can appear in any programming language, some are much more resistant than others.
-An older programming language such as C, which gives full thread control and memory allocation to the programmer, is inherently more at risk due to minor mistakes having major complications.
-However, languages such as Go Lang come with built-in tools such as race detector, which natively support finding and fixing race conditions.
+An older programming language, such as C, gives full thread control and memory allocation to the programmer, and is inherently more at risk due to minor mistakes having major complications.
+However, languages such as Go Lang come with built-in tools such as the race detector, that natively support finding and fixing race conditions.
 These are much more resistant.

-While not always prominent, race conditions have been around since the first multi-threaded applications, and as computer CPUs get more and more multi-threaded and, therefore, more of these applications, race conditions will not be going anywhere.
+While not always prominent, race conditions have been around since the first multi-threaded applications.
+As computer CPUs get more and more multi-threaded and more applications follow suit, race conditions will not be going anywhere.

 Impact